davincecode/nextheadless/README.md

 3. Also a server-side rendered React frontend using Next.js powered by the WP REST API.

-4. Style library using Vanilla-Extract JS, a Typescript preprocessor.
+4. Style library using TailwindCSS.

 ## GET STARTED